How to build credit without going into debt

 How to raise your credit score without debt

 TomoCredit, for example, offers the Tomo Credit Card*, which is an excellent starting point for many people.
-It operates on the Mastercard network, but unlike most credit cards, it’s a charge card (so you’re not allowed to carry a balance).
-In fact, it operates on a seven-day automatic payment cycle (most credit cards have a monthly billing period).
+It operates on the Mastercard network but, unlike most credit cards, it’s a charge card (so you’re not allowed to carry a balance).
+In fact, it even offers an optional seven-day automatic payment cycle (like most credit cards, the standard option is a monthly billing period).
 This short-term, pay-in-full structure helps limit risk for the company and the cardholder.

 TomoCredit practices cash flow underwriting.
 That is, the company doesn’t rely on credit scores.
 Instead, it takes a detailed look at applicants’ bank accounts to examine how much money is coming in and how much is going out each month.
 Its target audiences are immigrants and young adults who may not have a FICO score because they’re new to credit (at least in the U.S.), but manage their finances responsibly; for example, by spending less than they earn each month.

-I also like the idea of getting on a parent’s credit card account as an authorized user.
-This can jumpstart your credit score without any real downside, since you can remove yourself from the account at any time if things turn sour (for instance, if the primary account holder pays late or accumulates too much debt).
+I also like the idea of getting on a parent or relative’s credit card account as an authorized user.
+This can jumpstart your credit score without any downside, since you can remove yourself from the account at any time if things turn sour (for instance, if the primary account holder pays late or accumulates too much debt).
+The primary account holder is responsible for making payments in this arrangement.

 Some financial institutions offer credit-builder loans.
 These are basically a form of forced savings.
 You put money aside each month for a period of time (often six to 24 months), and then you get to keep most of it at the end of the term.
-There are typically some fees involved, but these loans can be a low-risk, debt-free way to improve your credit score.
+There are typically some fees involved, but these loans can be a low-risk, debt-free way to improve your credit score and save money at the same time.

 The bottom line